 Email addresses change, and customers opt-out of communication with companies.
 This is inevitable.

-Building the right email list not only takes time, but it’s also a constant item on your “to-do” list.
+Building the correct email list not only takes time, but it’s also a constant item on your “to-do” list.
 If you’re starting from scratch, never fear!
 The first step is understanding your audience.
 Who does your company or brand target?
 This is who you’ll want on your email list.
-After you know this, you can then begin to understand how to reach them.
+After you know this, you can begin understanding how to reach them.

 Here are the main questions you should be asking for the design.

-Your customer is more than likely skimming the email, which means you’ll want to make the content short and sweet.
+Your customer is likely skimming the email, so you’ll want to make the content short and sweet.
 If there’s extraneous information, they won’t take the time to read it.
-You also want to make sure all the content ties back to your brand so that it hits home with your customers and makes them want to engage with you by purchasing your product or service.
+You also want to ensure all the content ties back to your brand so that it hits home with your customers and makes them want to engage with you by purchasing your product or service.

 Achieving success with email marketing often comes down to looking at the data you collect.
-If you don’t pay attention to this, then you probably won’t have an idea about whether or not your efforts have been effective with your customers.
+If you ignore this, then you probably won’t have an idea about whether or not your efforts have been practiced with your customers.
 Don’t be afraid to test different methods based on what seems most effective based on the data or remove practices that aren’t as effective.

 As yourself, “What does the email reporting show?”
 Learning from this information and data can help enhance your marketing techniques and direct your steps to the most effective email marketing campaign.

 Email marketing as a small business can be highly effective when done correctly.
-Use these 4 tips and remember to continue to cultivate your email list, keep your emails brief and relevant, and learn from your email data.
+Use these four email marketing tips for small businesses, and remember to continue cultivating your email list, keep your emails brief and relevant, and learn from your email data.
 You’ve got this!

 Are you looking to create a deeper connection with your audience?
 At BlueDot Email, we provide our customers with an all-in-one email marketing platform to help take your business to the next level.
 Want to find out more?
 Get in touch today!

-Here is another great article: Email Marketing Services for Small Business!
+Here is another great article: Email Marketing Services for Small Businesses!